With temperatures warming up, lots of us are probably thinking about what we are going to do to get our “summer abs” or “bikini body.”

 Numbers are cool, but what do those ideal measurements actually look like?
 The woman who embodies the ideal shape is British model and actress Kelly Brook.
 Kelly (pictured below) is 5’6” tall with an approximate bust-waist-hip of 36-27-39.

 Pleasantly surprised?
 You aren’t the only one.
 She’s undoubtedly beautiful, but probably not what you were expecting.

 Throughout her 20s and early 30s, Kelly fluctuated between a size 4-10 (US).

 Another study showed that at a subconscious level, most men pretty much dig the same thing and are attracted to just a few characteristics.
 One of these is having a youthful face and body features.
 This is probably not a surprise.
 But the other thing most likely to attract men is looking both healthy and fertile.

 So what does this all mean?
 Well, put down the cake pop or chia seed pudding because it’s about to get confusing.

 The Purpose of Being Human

-The reason why the ideal body type has large breasts and hips isn’t that men are wired to see them as sexually arousing because of social conditioning.
+The reason why the ideal body type has large breasts and hips isn’t that men have been wired to see them as sexually arousing by social conditioning.
 It’s because, from a scientific point of view, humans were designed to procreate.
-A body with larger hips and breasts (hourglass) is pretty much a sign to men that screams, “I can give birth to your (our) babies!”
+A body with larger hips and breasts (hourglass figure) is pretty much a biological sign to men that screams, “I can give birth to your (our) babies!”

 Larger hips signal that a woman has the sufficient space to carry a developing baby, as well as the strength to push a 7-9 pound fully developed baby out of her vagina.
 Crazy!
 It’s no wonder women have a higher pain tolerance than men.